I'm currently working on stochastic models in biology. Updates soon!

 In my PhD, I worked on a system of singularly-interacting stochastic particles of varying masses, which experience inelastic ("sticky") collisions.
 This system can be viewed as 2D overdamped gravity.
 A preprint is available:

-- Coalescing particle systems and applications to nonlinear Fokker-Planck equations, with Ibrahim Fatkullin.
-(Accepted to CMS; preprint on arXiv.)
+- Coalescing particle systems and applications to nonlinear Fokker-Planck equations, with Ibrahim Fatkullin, CMS 16(2) 2018 (preprint on arXiv)

 When scaled appropriately, the hydrodynamic limit of the empirical mass density converges to the solution of a nonlinear Fokker-Planck equation, such as the Keller-Segel model of chemotaxis, or its generalization, the multispecies Keller-Segel model.
 These PDEs blow up in finite time, and form Dirac-type singularities.
 Such blow-ups correspond to coalescence in the particle system.